ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 function enumeratedValue_2<T extends string>(values: T[]): Validator<T, T[]>;

-declare namespace Experimental {
-    export {
-        ExtendedArray,
-        formatList,
-        FormatTargets,
-        Formattable,
-        FormattableBase,
-        Formatter,
-        FormattersByExtendedTarget,
-        FormattersByTarget,
-        RangeOfProperties,
-        RangeOfFormats,
-        DEFAULT_RANGEOF_FORMATS,
-        RangeOf
-    }
-}
-export { Experimental }

-// @beta
-class ExtendedArray<T> extends Array<T> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(itemDescription: string, ...items: T[]);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver all(): T[];
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver atLeastOne(failMessage?: string): Result<T[]>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver first(failMessage?: string): Result<T>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static isExtendedArray<T>(a?: T[]): a is ExtendedArray<T>;
-    // (undocumented)
-    readonly itemDescription: string;
-    single(predicate?: (item: T) => boolean): Result<T>;
-}

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @beta
-function extendedArrayOf<T, TC = undefined>(label: string, converter: Converter<T, TC>, onError?: OnError_2): Converter<ExtendedArray<T>, TC>;

 // @public
 function fail_2<T>(message: string): Failure<T>;
 export { fail_2 as fail }